pallets-eco/cachelib/CONTRIBUTING.rst

-This runs the tests for the current environment, except the tests for uwsgi-based cache once uwsgi requires that the pytest process be run under itself, this can be done with:
+This runs the tests for the current environment, except the tests for uwsgi-based cache once uwsgi requires that the pytest process be run under uwsgi, this can be done with:

 .. code-block:: text